chainguard-images/images/images/nginx/README.md

 ## Differences to [Docker Official Image](https://hub.docker.com/_/nginx)

 Where possible, the image tries to stay close to Docker official image configuration.
-However our image strives for minimalism and the default image does not include a shell or pacakge manager, meaning it isn't possible to achieve an identical configuration.
+However our image strives for minimalism and the default image does not include a shell or package manager, meaning it isn't possible to achieve an identical configuration.
 In this section we outline the major differences.